amitxv/PC-Tuning/docs/post-install.md

 ## Configure CRU

-If you usually use [Custom Resolution Utility](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU) to configure display resolutions or a display overclock, download and extract it.
+You should have already found a stable overclock for your display in the [Physical Setup](/docs/physical-setup.md) section.
+Download and extract [Custom Resolution Utility](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU).

 - See [How to set up Display Scaling, works with all games | KajzerD](https://www.youtube.com/watch?v=50itBs-sz1w)

-- Use the exact timing for an integer refresh rate
+- Aim for an "actual" integer refresh rate (e.g 60.000 not 60.002).
+Using the exact timing can help achieve this

 - Try to delete every resolution and the other bloatware (audio blocks) apart from your native resolution, this may be a workaround for the 1-second black screen when alt-tabbing in exclusive fullscreen, feel free to skip this step if you are not comfortable risking a black screen